 The business may not need to establish a separate legal entity if the only purpose is to legally hire employees in the country.
-The China umbrella company can handle this responsibility.
+The umbrella company can handle this responsibility.

 However, many companies need more than just an umbrella firm to successfully launch into a new market.
-New Horizon’s PEO services in China provide comprehensive administrative and HR support that equip businesses with a strong partnership that can help them lay the groundwork for emerging into the Chinese market.
+New Horizon’s PEO services provide comprehensive administrative and HR support that equip businesses with a strong partnership that can help them lay the groundwork for emerging into the Chinese market.

-How to Find an Umbrella Company in China
+How to Find an Umbrella Company

 While there are many businesses that may advertise providing umbrella company services, it is important to select an umbrella organization that is established and recognized in the local market.

 Some umbrella organizations may leverage their relationships and recommend using their partner suppliers.
 It is important to conduct research into your options before entering into a contract with an umbrella company.

 When meeting with umbrella companies with whom you would potentially like to do business, you should ask the following questions:

 You should have a firm understanding of how the umbrella charges for its services.
 This may be a gross fee per week or month or a percentage.
 Be familiar with additional fees, such as fees to join or leave the company.

 You should learn as much background information about the company as possible.
 You should know how long it has been in business, what industries it serves, how many professionals it has and how many companies it does business with.

 - How are contractor payments made?